mysociety/pombola/README.md

 This web app allows you to store and share information on public figure, especially politicians.

-Please see the [Operations Manual](http://goo.gl/uaXup)which covers all aspects of running a Mzalendo site.
+Please see the [Operations Manual](http://goo.gl/uaXup) which covers all aspects of running a Mzalendo site.

 For an overview of the system please see the files in docs/ - especially OVERVIEW.txt